How To Make Stuffed Animals Soft Again

 6. Use Steam Cleaner (If With Electronics)

-Don’t fret if you can’t, though.
-Fill a large basin with warm water and mild detergent, and make sure you have two rags ready.
+Don't fret if you can't, though.
+Fill a large basin with warm water and mild detergent, and ensure you have two rags ready.
 Dunk the first rag into the mixture and carefully wipe down the stuffie.
-Repeat this step until it’s clean, then use the second rag to wipe the stuffed animal with, this time with clean water.
-Air dry or use a hair dryer once done.

 Related Posts: